 This mechanism is having 5 links and 5 lower pairs.
 So mobility is 2.

 If the mechanism is 3 dimensional in nature, you could easily derive an equation for mobility using the same concept.
-So equation for degree of freedom would be as follows
+So equation for degrees of freedom would be as follows

 Where Pn represents number of pairs which block ‘n’ degrees of freedom.
 The main thing here will be determination of nature of pair.
 You can use this equation to predict D.O.F following 3 dimensional mechanism.